-How to tell your friends at work that you got a promotion?
+What to say to your friends at work when you get a promotion?

 True friends do not lie to each other, no matter what the talking point is.
 Honesty forms a strong foundation of any friendship.
 When there is some good or bad personal news to be shared, your friends would, no doubt, empathize with you.
 However, if it is an event that changes your position at the workplace, like a promotion or a major hike, it might be a little tricky to share this news with your friends at work.
 So, how do you tell your friends at work that you got a promotion?